 Take a Class

 It’s also rewarding to learn something new.
 Grab your crew and sign up for a random class near you.
-You can find a class in any niche you can think of, from fitness to cooking, learning to draw to learning a new language.
+You can find a course in any niche, from fitness to cooking, learning to draw to learning a new language.
 You can even take a class together online!

 Wine Tasting or Brewery Hopping

 Please be safe about it, though.
-Before you plan a fun drinking outing, be sure to designate a driver or have an alternate plan (like uber) for getting home.
+Before you plan a fun drinking outing, designate a driver or have an alternate plan (like uber) for getting home.
 Be sure to eat throughout the day and pace yourself, so you don’t get sick.

-For a different type of mini-golf experience, you can even try disc golf.
+For a different type of mini-golf experience, try disc golf.
 It’s basically the same as mini-golf, but instead of getting a ball in a hole, you have to get a frisbee in a basket.
-You have to bring your own discs with disc golf, though – so prepare for that before you decide to go!
+The only limitation is you have to bring your own discs!

 Speaking of the family fun center, why not check out the games at the local arcade?
 Travel back in time to your teenage years and try out the new pinball machines and first-person shooters.
 Challenge your friends to an air hockey tournament.